 Our headquarters are located at 300 Vesey Street, 9th Floor, New York, NY 10282, where we lease 42,685 rentable square feet of office space under an 84-month lease, effective November 2018.
-The recently acquired AdParlor business has an office in Toronto located at 1209 King St. West, Toronto, Ontario M6K 1G2, with 8,127 rentable square feet under a 60-month lease, effective July 2017, which was assumed by Fluent in connection with the AdParlor Acquisition.
+The AdParlor business has an office in Toronto located at 1209 King St. West, Toronto, Ontario M6K 1G2, with 8,127 rentable square feet under a 60-month lease, effective July 2017, which was assumed by Fluent in connection with the AdParlor Acquisition.
+We notified the landlord that we do not plan to renew this lease and are currently exploring other options.

 We implemented company-wide work-from-home beginning on March 13, 2020 due to the COVID-19 pandemic.
 Our focus remains on promoting employee health and safety as we carefully evaluate reopening plans and timelines.
-As of December 31, 2020, we have not terminated any significant lease arrangements.
+As of December 31, 2021, we have not terminated any significant lease arrangements.
 We believe our present facilities are suitable and adequate for our current operating needs.